Teralix42/Teralix42.github.io/teralabs.md

       url: "/teralabs/#pile"
     - label: "Still cookin'"
       url: "/teralabs/#soon"
-section: teralabs
 ---

 > **Disclaimer:** I'm in no case responsible for any damage to any computer that runs this code.
 Proceed with extreme caution(it would be even wiser to not proceed).

-Welcome to teralabs: a place where you can find code that'll crash your computer, or occasionnaly(very rarely) work.

 ## Ongoing Experiments <a id="ongoing"></a>